kathgironpe/textile_editor_helper/README.md

 To use Textile Editor Helper you must be using either the Prototype or jQuery JavaScript libraries.
 If using Prototype, the Textile Editor Helper starts up on the 'dom:loaded' custom event.
 If using jQuery, it uses the $(document).ready() method.

-Rails 3.2 removed vendor/plugins that is why this gem exists.
+For Rails 3.2, vendor/plugins was removed that is why this gem exists.

 To use Textile Editor Helper